-The world’s most northerly capital city, Reykjavik is like a big friendly village.
-Colourful buildings, a world-famous live music scene, and some of the craziest nightlife Europe has to offer, Reykjavik offers you an exotic vacation of a lifetime.
+The world’s most northern capital city, Reykjavik is like a big friendly village.
+Colorful buildings, a world-famous live music scene, and some of the craziest nightlife Europe has to offer, Reykjavik offers you an exotic vacation of a lifetime.

 Reykjavik is the perfect destination for taking a break from culture and civilization.
 Visit the many breath-taking parks and gardens, all within the limits of the city and they are never too far away.
 During the winter you even have a chance to see the northern lights.

-You won’t finish you trip hungry, as Reykjavik has an impressive number of quality restaurants and award-winning chefs.
+You won’t finish your trip hungry, as Reykjavik has an impressive number of quality restaurants and award-winning chefs.
 You have to try the local Icelandic cuisine; they even have great Icelandic coffee!

 Flexible where you fly?
 Search nearby airports for bigger savings.